pharo-project/pharo-potentialEnhancementLogs/CleaningFontRoadmap.md

    * Step 3- FT is set on, default font is still a strike font

+### Question
+I did a first version where I added a kind of helper class to StandardFonts so that we could get strikeFonts and freetype font separetly handled.
+But I was the impression that we need also the same when collecting existing fonts.
+So I thought that may be this should be in the same classes.
+So may be I should start to handle the collection of fonts then the defaults setting.

 ### Related bug entries

   *  [Done ] https://pharo.fogbugz.com/default.asp?13270
+  	* mainly repackaging

   * When FreeType is on, TextStyle default should not return a StrikeFont https://pharo.fogbugz.com/default.asp?13152